Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Introduction

-The rest of the paper is organized as follows: Section II introduces related works on perception, including a brief review of traditional SLAM methods, deep learning-based perception, and methods combining deep learning with SLAM.
-Section III provides an overview of the trajectory planning solutions and reinforcement learning-based navigation.
-Section IV summarizes the deficiencies and challenges of existing perception and decision-making methods, and provides some ideas on future directions.
+The rest of the paper is organized as follows: Section II introduces related works on visual perception, including a brief review of traditional vSLAM methods, deep learning-based visual perception, and methods combining deep learning with vSLAM.
+Section III provides an overview of the reinforcement learning-based visual navigation.
+Section IV summarizes the deficiencies and challenges of existing learning systems for visual perception and navigation, and provides some ideas about future directions.
 Finally, this survey is concluded in Section V.